Asymptotic Representations for Sequential Decisions, Adaptive Experiments, and Batched Bandits

-However, most of the existing results of this type only apply to single-stage statistical decision problems, in which the data analyst has access to a complete data set and chooses an action once.
+However, most of the existing results of this type only apply to single-stage statistical decision problems, where the decision-maker chooses the action based on all $n$ observations.
 With the exception of results in \citet[chap.~13]{leca:1986} for a class of optimal stopping problems, limit experiment theory for sequential statistical decision problems is relatively underdeveloped.
-In the next section, we first extend the classical Asymptotic Representation Theorem for LAN models to multistage decision problems with fixed information sets.
-Then we consider further extensions that allow for adaptive choice of treatment arm allocations.
+As a first step towards our main result, we extend the classic asymptotic representation theorem to multi-stage sequential decision settings.